 You could try taking things one step further and try this Traditional Portuguese Cooking Class.
 Learn all about delicious Portuguese gastronomy and end up with a traditional 3-course meal!

-5. Learn how to make a Pastel de Nata
+9. Taste, or even learn how to make a Pastel de Nata

 Have you heard of the delicious custard tarts that the Portuguese love so much?
 A Pastel de Nata, also known as Pastel de Belém as this is where the original recipe came from, is a crisp, buttery pastry case containing creamy custard.
 Best served while still warm with a sprinkling of cinnamon and a meia de leite (coffee with milk), these are decidedly moreish.